LatentOctopus/LatentOctopus.github.io/_posts/spirits/thunderspeaker/2022-10-13-thunderspeaker-opening3.md

 #### Remarks

 On either or both Reclaim turns (turn 4 and 6), you can gain one Major (do _not_ gain a second Major, even if the first one is bad, in order not to give up a card play later on).
 It's recommended to gain the Major first, then gaining a Minor keeping the Major's threshold in mind (if feasible).
-It's best to forget [[Sudden Ambush]], as it's of limited use against England, doesn't have Sun, and costs too much to be used alongside [[Manifestation]] and a Major.
+It's best to forget [[Sudden Ambush]], as it's of limited use against England, doesn't have {{s}}, and costs too much to be used alongside [[Manifestation]] and a Major.

 On turn 8 G3 top can be selected if needing Energy, delaying 4 CP to turn 10.